adoptware/pinball/README.md

 **Recommended:**
 * 450 Mhz PIII.
-* Decent graphics card, voodoo3, tnt2, geforce, matrox g450 (you do not need anything superfast).
+* Decent graphics card, voodoo3, tnt2, geforce, matrox g450 (you do not need anything superfast), just need be capable of hardware accelerated 3D.
 *  Latest SDL libaries, old libraries may have bugs.

 ## Installing and building